“The more I use my strength in the service of my vision the less I am afraid...”

 Alyssa is currently completing their Master’s in Counseling through Northwestern University with the goal of obtaining licensure as a Professional Clinical Counselor.
 When not working or in class, Alyssa likes to kayak and crochet (not at the same time).

-Photo Credit: Julian Harris
+Photo Credit: Sylvanus Leone

 CAMERON SIEBOLD